 Regarding those documents, some of these will be tailored for specific events and other publications will be prepared each time the project has important findings to share.
 In addition, project partners will possibly contribute to e-Journals, blogs and newsletters targeting a larger public with shorter articles and news, as well as to policy oriented publications to enhance project outreach to policymakers.
 Those publications will be based on the results of the activities, including but not limited to development guides, study reports, recommendations, lessons learned, and event outcomes:

 - Guides

 - Monitoring reports with recommendations

 - Global picture

 - Outcomes of the web-based user forum

-- Experiences: lessons learnt on the implementation of the integrated solutions

-- Open Access Repositories

-- Event reports showing event outcomes

-4.5.3.
+5.4.3.
 Academic conferences